 SLRs, on the other hand, typically address focused research questions, and require protocol elaboration and validation as well as quality assessment of primary studies.
 Their main objective is to provide specific evidences based on very specific research questions (Kitchenham& Charters, 2007).

-Our current research aims at building catalogues for a set of the existing studies to derive the selection of equipment types, the participants’ selection, and the study variables for the purpose of classifying them with respect to their context, benefits, content, and validation, in order to offer a comprehensive overview, as well as advices to overcome or limit threats to the validity of eye-tracking studies.
+Our current research aims at building catalogues for a set of the existing studies to derive the selection of equipment types, the participants’ selection, and the study variables for the purpose of classifying them with respect to their context, benefits, content, and validation, in order to offer a comprehensive overview, along with advice to overcome or limit threats to the validity of eye-tracking studies.

 SLR Process

-This section describes the SLR process to performing our study.
-Our initial intention was to simply apply the method proposed in Kitchenham and Charters (2007).
-However, as the application of the process evolved, the difficulties to establish and maintain a clear SLR strategy, manage the amount of data, deal with a set of non-structured search databases, deal with non-standardized papers metadata, manage changes during the process, ensure a minimum level of quality of the papers, and consolidate and classify data, led us to: define some control activities to manage data and changes during the execution of the SLR process.
+This section describes the SLR process performed in this study.
+The initial intention was to simply apply the method proposed in Kitchenham and Charters (2007).
+However, as the application of the process evolved, the difficulties of establishing and maintaining a clear SLR strategy, managing the amount of data, dealing with a set of non-structured search databases, handling non-standardized papers metadata, supervising changes during the process, ensuring a minimum level of quality of the papers, together with consolidating and classifying data, led us to: defining some control activities to manage data and changes during the execution of the SLR process.

 These changes influenced the SLR process defined in Figure 1, where control activities, inputs and outputs were identified.
-The following subsections present our SLR discussing in detail how the subprocesses, which make up each of the three phases, were performed.
+The following subsections present the SLR discussing in detail how the subprocesses, which make up each of the three phases, were here performed.

 Planthe SLR

-This sub process is composed of one other subprocess and four activities (see Figure 2).
-Two of those activities ((A.4) Review Protocol and (A.5) Define Templates and Rules) and more one subprocess ((A.1) Define Protocol) are assigned to the team of Researchers responsible and two ((A.2) Analyze Protocol and (A.3) Provide Feedbacks) are assigned to the Reviewers for the execution of the study.
+This sub process is composed of another subprocess and four activities (see Figure 2).
+Two of those activities ((A.4) Review Protocol and (A.5) Define Templates and Rules) and an additional subprocess ((A.1) Define Protocol) are assigned to the Researchers’ team in chargeresponsible and other two ((A.2) Analyze Protocol and (A.3) Provide Feedbacks) are assigned to the Reviewers for the execution of the study.

 Figure 2.Subprocess (A) Plan the SLR.